Supporting the Brain’s Healing from Trauma

 Rebuild Healthy Neural Pathways

-Journaling: Writing about emotions and experiences helps process trauma and strengthens emotional regulation.
+Journaling: Writing about emotions and experiences aids in processing trauma and enhances emotional regulation.

-Creative outlets: Art, music, and dance engage different brain areas, promoting healing and expression.
+Creative Outlets: Engaging in art, music, and dance activates different brain areas, promoting healing and expression.

 Prioritize Physical Health

-Nutrition: A balanced diet with omega-3 fatty acids, antioxidants, and essential nutrients supports brain repair.
+Nutrition: A balanced diet rich in omega-3 fatty acids, antioxidants, and essential nutrients supports brain repair (Karr et al., 2022).

 Strengthen Support Networks

-Therapeutic relationships: Build trust with a therapist or counselor.
+Therapeutic Relationships: Building trust with a therapist or counselor is vital.

-Peer support groups: Sharing experiences with others who have faced similar challenges fosters connection and reduces isolation.
+Peer Support Groups: Sharing experiences with others who have faced similar challenges fosters connection and reduces isolation (National Center for PTSD, 2023).

 Specific Support for Sexual Assault or Violent Experiences

-Encourage survivors to make decisions about their healing journey, from therapy to self-care routines.
+Focus on Reclaiming Control: Encourage survivors to make decisions about their healing journey, from therapy choices to self-care routines.

 Healing Childhood and Adolescent Trauma

-Trauma during formative years may disrupt emotional and social development.
-Therapy and skill-building exercises can bridge these gaps.
+Address Developmental Gaps: Trauma during formative years may disrupt emotional and social development; therapy and skill-building exercises can bridge these gaps.

-Recognize and celebrate small wins to reinforce positive change and rebuild self-confidence.
+Celebrate Progress: Recognize and celebrate small achievements to reinforce positive change and rebuild self-confidence.

 Long-Term Practices for Resilience